hsmmi/Word-Document-Citation-Tools/README.md

 ### RemoveCitationHyperlinksAndBookmarks

 This macro removes all hyperlinks and bookmarks that have been added by the `LinkCitationsToReferences` macro or that conform to the naming pattern starting with "Ref_".
-It's useful for cleanup before reapplying links in updated documents.
+It's useful for cleanup before reapplying links in updated documents, particularly on macOS where regular expressions in VBA are not available.

 #### Steps to Run: